vantage-sh/handbook.vantage.sh/docs/tools/instances.md

 ### Instance Attributes

 In the middle of each Detail Page are the major categories of attributes and their values.
 These attributes are all selectable as columns in the main Instances pages.
 To request more attributes, click "Open a ticket" in the bottom right.

-### Submitting a Link

-Each Detail Page is a static, but living page.
-Anyone can submit a link to be listed on the page by editing `community_contributions.yaml` and opening a PR on Github.
-This can be done entirely in the browser.

 ## Saving and Clearing Filters